 If you prefer to make your own homemade butternut squash puree, here are the directions:

-- Take a butternut squash and cut it in half.
-Use a sharp knife because butternut squash tends to be very tough to cut.
+• Take a butternut squash and cut it in half.
+Use a sharp knife because butternut squash tends to be tough to cut.

-- Brush coconut oil onto the inside of each squash half.
+• Brush coconut oil onto the inside of each squash half.
 Place the butternut squash halves in a baking pan facing upwards.
-(You can also use olive oil, but coconut oil adds a little sweetness for this dessert.)
+(You can also use olive oil, but coconut oil adds a little sweetness to this dessert.)

-- Use a spoon to scrape the soft butternut squash out and put it into a Vitamix or blender.
+• Use a spoon to scrape the soft butternut squash out and put it into a Vitamix or blender.
 Add a little water (quantity depends on how thick you want the pumpkin puree to be) so that it purees smoothly.
-(You can also use a mixer if you prefer, but the blender will get the pumpkin puree smoother.)
+(You can also use a mixer if you prefer, but the blender will make the pumpkin puree smoother.)

 Instructions: